MarcinSwierczynski/marcinos.github.com/_posts/2016-03-12-migrating-spring-boot-application-to-docker.markdown

 ## What are we going to do?

-In this post we’re going to build a minimal viable Spring Boot application that is prepared to work under Docker.
+In this post we’re going to prepare a Spring Boot application to work under Docker.
 Then, we’ll publish our app image to [DockerHub][1].

 ### Prerequisites